SADSLAVKA/ica0002/backup_sla.md

 ### 2.1 Backup coverage
 #### 2.1.1 Grafana dashboards
-Dashboards that are meant for data visualization must be backuped.
+Files that contain grafana dashboards, user database, plugins and various settings should be backuped.

 #### 2.1.2 InfluxDB
 Records for the past 24 hours must be retrieved from the database and archived.

 ### 2.2 Backup RPO
 #### 2.2.1 Grafana dashboards
-Dashboards should no be older than 31 days.
+Configuration files should no be older than 31 days.
 #### 2.2.2 InfuxDB log records
 Log loss worth of 4 hours is tolerable.

 ### 2.3 Backup RTO